coderacheal/Attrition-Insight/README.md

 <!-- PROJECT DESCRIPTION -->

-# Attrition Meter <a name="about-project"></a>
+# Attrition Insight <a name="about-project"></a>

-**Attrition Meter** is a data application that allows users to interact with a machine learning model, view data visualizations on the data and see the values of their input saved for future use.
+**Attrition Insight** is a data application that allows users to interact with a machine learning model, view data visualizations on the data and see the values of their input saved for future use.
+It predicts the likelihood of an employee leaving the company based on various demographic and job-related factors.

 Features
 1. **Age**: Age of employee